 Credit risk appetite levels are tracked monthly using detailed key performance indicators.
 Alerts are immediately raised if risk thresholds are breached, which must result in the immediate implementation of mitigation plans.
-Credit risk appetite thresholds are reviewed annually with formal BNP Paribas Central Risk and Credit Forum approval.
+Credit risk appetite thresholds are reviewed annually by the BNPP Risk and RCS Group Credit Forum.